Ogden City School District

-Ogden City School District is the school district serving Ogden, Utah, United States.
+The Ogden City School District is the school district serving Ogden, Utah, United States.
 The superintendent, as of July 2021, is Luke Rasmussen.
 The district was established in 1849.
 It is an inner-city district, enriched by multicultural diversity.
-It operates 13 elementary schools, three junior high schools, two comprehensive high schools, an alternative high school and a Youth In Care (YIC) program which serves students from all parts of Utah and a youth-in-custody school.
+It operates 13 elementary schools, three junior high schools, two comprehensive high schools, an alternative high school and a Youth In Care (YIC) program which serves students from all parts of Utah.

+Its boundary is that of the city.

 History

 The Ogden School District was established in 1849.

-It consists of 20 schools: 13 elementary schools, 3 middle schools, 3 high schools and 1 alternate high school.
+Ogden High School was built in its current location in 1937, and was one of the first high school buildings that cost over $1 million.

 Ben Lomond High School was established in 1952.
 It was named for the Ben Lomond Peak, which Scottish immigrants named because it reminded them of the Ben Lomond Mountains in Scotland.

-In 2006 the District funded the renovation of Ben Lomond High School and Ogden High School using a bond.
-Construction began in June 2007, and finished in August 2010.
+In 2006, the District funded the renovation of Ben Lomond High School and Ogden High School using a bond.
+Construction on both projects began in 2007.
+Ben Lomond's project finished in August 2010, while Ogden High's renovation concluded in 2012.

-The renovations were impressive; the Ogden School District and Ben Lomond High School were recognized and awarded with The Mountain States Construction Silver Award.
+Both of the renovations were well received.
+The Ogden School District and Ben Lomond High School were recognized and awarded with the Mountain States Construction Silver Award in 2010, while Ogden High School's renovation received a preservation award from the National Trust for Historic Preservation.